Yerkyway/HardCodeTestCase2/README.md

-HARDCODETESTCASE2
 Empowering Seamless Communication for Scalable Innovation

 last-commit repo-top-language repo-language-count
 Built with the tools and technologies:

 JSON Markdown Docker NuGet

-Table of Contents
-Overview
-Getting Started
-Prerequisites
-Installation
-Usage
-Testing
-Overview
-HardCodeTestCase2 is a robust developer tool designed to facilitate the development of scalable, decoupled microservices architectures.
-It integrates core components such as message brokering with RabbitMQ, API routing via Ocelot, and comprehensive API documentation with Swagger, enabling seamless communication and testing across services.
-The project emphasizes clean data flow through DTOs and object mappings, while supporting containerized deployment with Docker for consistent environments.

-Why HardCodeTestCase2?

 This project aims to simplify building reliable, event-driven systems.
 The core features include: